Fenway station: Light rail station

 The name of the station was criticized from the start, as it is significantly further from Fenway Park than Kenmore station.
 In the mid-1970s, the MBTA began calling the station Fenway after the road of the same name; however, the old name was used on some maps into the 1980s.
 Until the 2006 season, it remained well-trafficked by fans from Red Sox games because the MBTA did not collect fares at outbound Green Line surface stops, making the trip to Riverside free for those boarding at Fenway but not at Kenmore.
 At the beginning of 2007, the MBTA started collecting fares on outbound trips and the station's popularity declined.
 Kenmore remains the primary Green Line station for Fenway Park, though Fenway is also used.

-In the early 2000s, the MBTA modified key surface stops with raised platforms for accessibility as part of the Light Rail Accessibility Program.
-The renovation of Fenway was completed around 2002.
+In the late 1990s and early 2000s, the MBTA modified key surface stops with raised platforms for accessibility as part of the Light Rail Accessibility Program.
+The renovation of Fenway was completed in 1999.
 Around 2006, the MBTA added a wooden mini-high platform on the inbound side, allowing level boarding on older Type 7 LRVs.
 These platforms were installed at eight Green Line stations in 2006–07 as part of the settlement of Joanne Daniels-Finegold, et al. v.
 MBTA.